Gibbs-preserving operations requiring infinite amount of quantum coherence

 We also remark that Theorem~\ref{thm:sufficient condition reversible}, together with Theorem~\ref{thm:lower bound}, guarantees the existence of a Gibbs-preserving Operation with infinite coherence cost for the case when input and output systems are identical.
 Indeed, whenever the system's Hamiltonian comes with at least three distinct eigenenergies, the condition in Theorem~\ref{thm:sufficient condition reversible} with $S'$ being replaced with $S$ is satisfied.

 Theorems~\ref{thm:lower bound}~and~\ref{thm:sufficient condition reversible} provide an overview of the classification of Gibbs-preserving Operations (Fig.~\ref{fig:Venn}).
 We remark that not all pairwise reversible Gibbs-preserving Operations come with a diverging coherence cost (e.g., identity channel)---Theorem~\ref{thm:lower bound} ensures the infinite cost only when there is a reversible pair $\bbP$ satisfying $\calC(\Lambda,\bbP)>0$.
 On the other hand, our results do not rule out the possibility that all cost-diverging Gibbs-preserving Operations are pairwise reversible.
+We also show that among the set of Gibbs-preserving Operations, cost-diverging ones are atypical.
+Nevertheless, we stress that many well-structured Gibbs-preserving Operations of interest can still come with diverging or extremely high coherence cost---see Sec.~\ref{app:atypicality} of the Supplemental Material for details.

 We furthermore find that our findings restrict the physically feasible state transformations.
 The following result shows that whenever the systems $S$ and $S'$ satisfy the same condition as that for Theorem~\ref{thm:sufficient condition reversible}, there exist state transformations that can be achieved by Gibbs-preserving Operations but none of those Gibbs-preserving Operations cannot be implemented by a finite amount of coherence together with Thermal Operations.